biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 }
 ```

-If the rule you're implementing has a different behaviour and/or option, you can add the `source_kind` metadata and use the `SourceKind::Inspired` type.
+If the rule you're implementing has a different behaviour or option, you can add the `source_kind` metadata and use the `SourceKind::Inspired` type.

 ```rust
 use biome_analyze::{declare_rule, Source, SourceKind};